cierru/st-stepped-thinking/README.md

 This command is designed to manually trigger the thought generation process.
 It accepts two optional arguments:

 1. `prompt_ids` – the comma-separated IDs of thinking prompts that will be used for generation.
-Currently, the only way to extract the IDs is by looking through the `st-stepped-thinking` section in the `settings.json` file, which is typically located at `SillyTavern\data\default-user`.
-The prompt IDs will be exposed in the extension settings section in future updates.

-   **Note:** The default IDs are `0` for thoughts and `1` for plans.
 2. The name of the character for whom the process will be launched, which is particularly useful for group chats.

 **Examples:**